EENI Global Business School.

 5- The Buddhist Civilization and the ASEAN

-Singapore, Thailand, Vietnam, Laos, Myanmar, and Cambodia are members of the Association of Southeast Asian Nations (ASEAN):
+Singapore, Thailand, Vietnam, Laos, Myanmar, and Cambodia are members of the ASEAN:

 4. Agreements and free-trade areas of the ASEAN with the other civilizations:

-2. Western Civilization: Canada, European Union, United States, and Australia-New Zealand Free Trade Agreement;
+2. Western Civilization: Canada, the EU, the U.S., and Australia-New Zealand Agreement

 6- Interactions of the Buddhist Civilization with the other civilizations.